 Ayukawa Kiyonaga served as a bushō and retainer of the Uesugi clan during the Sengoku and Azuchi-Momoyama periods.
 Kiyonaga was the lord of Ōbasawa Castle in Echigo Province.

-The Ayukawa clan were members of the Agakita Group – powerful landowners in northern Echigo who were fiercely independent.
+The Ayukawa clan were members of the Agakita Group – kokujin, or provincial landowners, in northern Echigo who were fiercely independent.
 The Ayukawa controlled territory in the Iwafune District.

 In 1527, the Fusai Temple was established in the foothills below the base for the clan at Ōbasawa Castle.